 1. Perform risk and impact analysis

 Performing risk assessments, which are common for businesses, is a key starting point.
-Understanding the unique set of threats and risks that a company might face, is an essential component of an effective backup or Disaster Recovery strategy implementation.
+Understanding the unique set of threats and risks that a company may face, is an essential component of an effective backup or Disaster Recovery strategy implementation.

 Business remains vulnerable to any data loss and downtime, so it becomes critical to consider the impact after any type of disaster, which can lead to financial threats, productivity interruption, and customer and/or reputation loss.
 When building a successful BCDR strategy, companies should assess disaster implications along with the cost of downtime.

-2. Identify business priorities and requirements / Define RPO and RTO values
+2. Identify business priorities and requirements - define RPO and RTO values

 To create an effective BCDR strategy, companies should also consider all items of the business recovery requirements, and recognize critical workloads and processes.
 It is important to establish a roster of business applications and services that are vital for your Business Continuity.

-RPO (Recovery Point Objective) and RTO (Recovery Time Objective) values are key performance indicators, which reflect the efficiency of the overall BC/DR strategy of the company.
+RPO (Recovery Point Objective), and RTO (Recovery Time Objective) values are key performance indicators, which reflect the efficiency of the overall BC/DR strategy of the company.

 Every company needs to define optimal RPO and RTO values for its critical business applications and services.
-RTO determines the minimal period of recovery time, answering the question of how long it takes to recover from the incident and how long this application may be unavailable.
-RPO measures the time limit between last data backup and failure occurrence; it helps determine how often it is necessary to run data replications.
+RTO determines the minimum period of recovery time, answering the question of how long it takes to recover from the incident and how long this application may be unavailable.
+RPO measures the time limit between the last data backup and failure occurrence; it helps determine how often it is necessary to run data replications.